 I am lucky that despite all of that hostile environment, I have a supportive family that allowed me to think for myself and not be forced to think one way or another and I maintained that throughout all of my life.

-Julia: How did you become involved with the Critical Thinking Unit (CTU)?
-Have your goals and vision for CTU changed over time?
+Julia: How did you become involved with the Critical Thinking Fellowship (CTF)?
+Have your goals and vision for CTF changed over time?

 Faisal: I met Ayaan Hirsi Ali at one of her events in Washington D.C. and she introduced me to the Executive Director of AHA Foundation, George Zarubin.
 From there we spoke about our common goals and realized we could be great partners for this project.
 Three years later, the program has been hugely successful and brought wonderful speakers to different campuses who otherwise might not have had the opportunity.